The health and safety of our students is our top priority

 Biweekly, the District will review guidance from state and county health departments, as well as the state Department of Labor & Industries to update the District's measures as the guidance evolves.

-Per OSPl’s “Reopening Washington Schools: Safety and Health Requirements,” the District will limit capacity and implement protocols to maintain a minimum separation (6 feet) as recommended by state and county health department.
+Per OSPl’s “Reopening Washington Schools: Safety and Health Requirements,” the District will limit capacity and implement protocols to maintain a minimum separation (36 feet) as recommended by the state and county health department.

-- Limiting access to only essential visitors or volunteers• Reducing congestion in office area.
+- Limiting access to only essential visitors or volunteers

 - Limiting building use outside of school hours to approved District activities

 - District-wide protocols regarding PPE usage will be designed to comply with the guidance of all applicable public health agencies.
 These protocols may change as public health guidance continues to evolve.

 - All staff, students, and visitors on school campuses are required to wear a cloth face covering.

 - Face coverings will be provided by the District to students in the event their face covering is soiled, lost or damaged.
 Face shields and/or other alternatives will be provided to students who are unable to wear a mask because the individual has a medical condition or disability that makes wearing a facial covering inappropriate or because the individual is deaf or hard of hearing, or is communicating with someone who relies on language cues such as facial markers and expression and mouth movements as a part of communication.

 All classrooms will be provided with disinfecting supplies and hand sanitizer that have been approved by the EPA for effectiveness and low toxicity.
 Additional disinfecting supplies and hand sanitizer will be made available in key administrative areas.
 Air filters will be used to the maximum filtration recommended for the HVAC equipment and will be changed quarterly.